gideonOP1/CFD-Codes/README.md

 # CFD-Codes
-These are the Python codes I wrote while learning Basic CFD from Lorena Barba's 12 Steps To Navier Stokes Practical Course
+These are the Python codes I wrote while learning Basic CFD from Lorena Barba's 12 Steps To Navier Stokes Practical Course NumPy and Matplotlib are the main libraries used